Accenture unveils XR Event Planner for booking hotel events

 Accenture is collaborating with AR and VR chip creator Qualcomm and has created demos of the planner with InterContinental Hotel Group (IHG) to show how the technology can simplify the process of booking events at hotels.

 IHG, which owns 16 hotel chains, including the Holiday Inn, is exploring how to use the solution to help event planners book its event spaces.
-The process can normally take six months, but Accenture created the app to make it easier and faster, said Raffaella Camera, global head of innovation and market strategy at Accenture Extended Reality, in an interview with VentureBeat.
+The process is typically time-consuming, but Accenture’s app makes it easier and faster, said Raffaella Camera, global head of innovation and market strategy at Accenture Extended Reality, in an interview with VentureBeat.

 “To set up an event, you have to work with the hotel sales personnel, an event planner of some kind, and then the end buyer,” Camera said.
 “This process can take a very long time, all the way up to six months, and you have to go and visit every room, even if it is in a completely different city or a different country.”